S 4802: Hurricane Hunter Aircraft Recapitalization Act

 Stated purpose

-To authorize the National Oceanic and Atmospheric Administration (NOAA) to acquire and maintain aircraft used for flying into and studying hurricanes and other weather systems, ensuring continuous capability for airborne weather reconnaissance and research missions.
+To authorize the National Oceanic and Atmospheric Administration (NOAA) to buy and maintain new aircraft for flying into hurricanes and other weather systems to gather data used in forecasting and research.

 Key points